 Today Ludwig”s extravagance leaves us Royal Castle’s that can be explored on royal day trips from Munich.
+His castles are some of the top things to see in Bavaria.
 We are going to look at 3 royal day trips to Linderhof, Herrenchiemsee, Hohenschwangau and Neuschwanstein.
 You might be thinking I said 3 yes I did.
 Luckily Neuschwanstein and Hohenschwangau are separated by only a road in the same village.

 3 Royal day trips from Munich: Neuschwanstein Castle / Hohenschwangau Castle